dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 // create a new Date with the local time zone var y2k = new Date(2000, 1, 1, 0, 0, 0, 0);

+// you can also use named parameters y2k = new Date(2000, month: 1, day: 1, hours: 0, minutes: 0, seconds: 0,
+               milliseconds: 0);

-// specify all the parts of a date and time with a time zone y2k = new Date.withTimeZone(2000, 1, 1, 0, 0, 0, 0, const TimeZone.utc());
+// specify all the parts of a date as a UTC time y2k = new Date(2000, 1, 1, 0, 0, 0, 0, isUtc: true);

-// specify a date and time in milliseconds since the unix epoch y2k = const Date.fromEpoch(1336017592000, const TimeZone.utc());
+// specify a UTC date and time in milliseconds since the unix epoch y2k = const Date.fromEpoch(1336017592000, isUtc: true);

 // parse an ISO 8601 date
 y2k = new Date.fromString('2000-01-01T00:00:00Z');